 Avoiding Infections When Returning to School

-Back-to-school is widely recognized in the medical community as a time when many children pick up viral and other infections from their classmates.
-It is especially important to follow good hygiene practices to reduce the chances of catching seasonal flu or other infections.
-Try the following tips to help protect your children, and yourself, from the flu.
+Back-to-school is widely recognized in the medical community as a time when many children pick up respiratory viral infections from their classmates.
+It is especially important to follow good hygiene practices to reduce the chances of catching these respiratory infections.
+Try the following tips to help protect your children, and yourself, from these illnesses.

 Wash your hands often.
-Hands are the biggest culprits in disease transmission.
+Hands are the biggest reservoir and carrier of these unwanted germs.
 One of the most common ways people catch colds and the flu is by touching a contaminated surface, then rubbing their noses or their eyes.
 Wash your hands often, especially:

 before, during, and after you prepare food